Art and Creativity in Medical Education

 I really enjoyed.
 Particularly the poems etc. It offered a very insightful and different perspective on medicine

-SSIP (Scholarship and Special Interest Programe
+Year 2 SSIP (Scholarship and Special Interest Programme

 The Doctor Luke Fildes (painting)